 Thus, to achieve a 40% solution in 1 kg of water it's necessary to pour about 666.6 (6) grams of alcohol.

 Now we have to determine how many moles is it.
 For this, we need to know the molar mass of alcohol.
-Given the fact that the formula of ethanol is known to all , then use the calculator Molar mass of of compounds, we find that the molar mass of alcohol 46 g / mol.
+Given the fact that the formula of ethanol is known to all , then use the calculator Molar mass of the substance, we find that the molar mass of alcohol 46 g / mol.
 Dividing the weight of alcohol by its molar mass we find that per kilogram of solvent we have 14.49 mole of alcohol.

 Then multiplying by a constant, we find cryoscopic freezing temperature change.
 By reducing the temperature of crystallization (freezing) of the solvent - water, we will find the crystallization temperature (-27) vodka.